kbmackenzie/mewlix/README.md

 ```
 The '~~' operator is nicknamed the "yarn" operator in Meowscript.

-**Note:** All variables created from the yarn operator are local.
-Always.
-They cannot be mew-ed.
+**Note:** All variables created from the yarn operator are very, very local.

 ## Box-Oriented Feline Programming